nyankoclaws/tp/docs/DeveloperGuide.md

 a new error message may be shown, which is "No matching free time to be deleted for the chosen person."
 And after user modifies the command accordingly to provide a matching free time, the command will execute successfully.

+When `Default Person List` is mentioned, it refers the the default persons which appear when you launch the application without any data file.
+To get the `Default Person List`, delete the data folder, relaunch the app and run the command `list`.

 ### Launch and shutdown

 1. Initial launch